JV-conseil/ucloud/django/README.txt

 ===========================================
- Command Lines to run PostgreSQL on UCloud
+ Command Lines to run Django on UCloud
 ===========================================

 ...